Financial Planning for Alzheimer's and Dementia Care

 Social Security Disability Income

-SSDI supports individuals who are disabled and unable to work, with eligibility based on the inability to work and the expected duration of the disability.
-Benefits continue until the individual turns 65 and is eligible for Social Security retirement benefits.
+SSDI supports people who are disabled and unable to work, with eligibility based on the inability to work and expected duration of the disability.
+Benefits continue until you turn 65 and become eligible for Social Security retirement benefits.

 Employer Benefits for Care